Amy B. Smoyer, PhD

 Amy's CV (PDF)

-Amy B. Smoyer is an Associate Professor of Social Work at Southern Connecticut State University.
-Her program of research examines the lived experience of incarceration and the impact of this experience on psycho-social and health outcomes.
-Specifically, her work focuses on women's lived experience of incarceration, women's health issues, food-related wellness, hygiene/toilet justice, and HIV care and prevention.
+Amy B. Smoyer is an Associate Professor of Social Work at Simmons University.
+Her program of research uses qualitative methods to examine women’s lived experience of incarceration and the impact of this experience on psychosocial and health outcomes.
+Specifically, her practice focuses on food-related wellness, hygiene/toilet justice, and HIV care and prevention.
+This work is conducted in collaboration with community-based agencies and justice-involved women in New Haven (CT), Montgomery (AL) and Galicia (Spain).

 Amy in Danish jail.jpg

 Amy's current research explores the impact of criminal-legal changes during COVID on the HIV risk behaviors of justice-involved women (NIDA/NIH 1R15DA056285-01).
-She is also is writing and talking about her interviews with incarcerated and formerly incarcerated women in Alabama about their lived experiences of incarceration.
+She is also is writing about her interviews with incarcerated and formerly incarcerated women in Alabama.

 Associate Professor